-Putin to visit China next week, days after Trump trip: report
+Putin to visit China next week, days after Trump trip: Report

 If Putin's visit materializes, China will be the first country to host all four leaders of the other permanent members of the UN Security Council within months of each other.

-UNSC has five permanent members: Russia, the US, the UK, France and China.
+The UN Security Council has five permanent members: Russia, the US, the UK, France, and China.

 France's Emmanuel Macron visited China in December, while British Prime Minister Keir Starmer visited in January.